Is Overbooking Flights Legal in Europe?

 When it comes to overbooking, it’s important to know your rights as a passenger.
 The EU has taken steps to protect passenger rights, meaning that if your flight has been overbooked, you may be entitled to financial compensation under certain conditions.
 As a passenger, you can take advantage of this law to seek the compensation you deserve.

 ClaimFlights works to make the process of claiming compensation easier and stress-free.
-We understand that dealing with overbooked flights can be a hassle, so we offer the expertise to help you get the compensation you’re entitled to.
 So whether you’re flying in Europe or elsewhere in the world, know your rights and turn to ClaimFlights for all your flight-related compensation claims.

 Fascinating Topics You Don’t Want to Miss